-There are also charging only USB ports on the rear of the center console and in the center stack.
+There are also charging only USB ports on the rear of the center console and in the third row seating area.

 Power is always supplied to the rear cargo power outlet.
 Do not leave electrical equipment plugged in when the vehicle is not in use because the vehicle could catch fire and cause injury or death.